Cancer Survivorship: Life After Cancer

 Every kind of cancer treatment, including surgery, radiation, chemotherapy, hormone therapy, or targeted therapy, is hard on your body.
 They can also be hard on your mental health.
 They can cause stress, depression, and anxiety.
 Any of these physical or emotional problems can affect your family life, your work life, and your relationships.
 And after treatment, you may still be at risk for long-term or late side effects.
 These may include:

 Nerve damage (peripheral neuropathy)

 Swelling because of removed lymph nodes (lymphedema)

 Trouble remembering, thinking, and paying attention

 Staying healthy after cancer

-Cancer and cancer treatment is hard on the body.
+Cancer and cancer treatment is hard on your body.
 You’ll need to take good care of yourself after cancer.
-You may be more at risk for infections.
-You may also be at risk for cancer growing back, or for a second cancer.
+There may be new things you have to think about.
+For instance, you may be more at risk for infections.
+You may also be at risk for cancer coming back.
+Or you may be at higher risk for a new, second cancer.
 Talk with your healthcare team about how to help lower these risks.
 Staying healthy can help.
-To take good care of yourself:
+So take good care of yourself: